huggingface/blog/modernbert.md

 The issue, rather, has been training data **diversity**: many of the older models train on limited corpora, generally consisting of Wikipedia and Wikibooks.
 These data mixtures are very noticeably **single text modality**: they contain nothing but high-quality natural text.

-In contrast, ModernBERT is trained on data from a variety of English data, including web documents, code, and scientific articles.
+In contrast, ModernBERT is trained on data from a variety of English sources, including web documents, code, and scientific articles.
 It is trained on **2 trillion tokens**, of which most are unique, rather than the standard 20-to-40 repetitions common in previous encoders.

 The impact of this is immediately noticeable: out of all the existing open source encoders, ModernBERT is in a class of its own on programming-related tasks.
 We’re particularly interested in what downstream uses this will lead to, in terms of improving programming assistants.